mRcfps/functional-programming-in-scala/README.md

 # Functional Programming in Scala

-This series consists of four courses.
+This specialization consists of four courses followed by their respective projects.

-## Scala functional programming principles
+## Scala Functional Programming Principles

 - [**Example**](https://github.com/mRcfps/functional-programming-in-scala/tree/master/example): The goal of this assignment is to familiarize yourself with the infrastructure and the tools required during this class.
 Even though the grade in this assignment will be excluded from your final grade for the course, it is important that you work through this assignment carefully.
 - [**Recursion**](https://github.com/mRcfps/functional-programming-in-scala/tree/master/recfun): Implement *Pascal's Triangle*, *Parenthesis Balancing* and *Counting Change* with recursion.